Welcome to the Thinking Chrisitan Podcast

 Ryan Skoog | Lead with Prayer: Lessons from the Global Church

-Dr. James Spencer welcomes Ryan Skoog —author of Lead with Prayer and president of Venture —for a wide-ranging conversation on prayer, discipleship, and the explosive growth of the global church.
+Dr. James Spencer welcomes Ryan Skoog—author of Lead with Prayer and president of Venture—for a wide-ranging conversation on prayer, discipleship, and the explosive growth of the global church.
 Ryan shares powerful stories from persecuted and unreached regions where God’s kingdom is breaking out through church-planting movements, miraculous healings, and courageous local believers.
-Together, James and Ryan explore why persecution forges unity, how oral cultures disciple through obedience and m...
+Together, James and Ryan explore why persecution forges unity, how oral cultures disciple through obedience and mem...

 83